design-first/system-runtime-documentation/docs/04- Install a bundle in HTML.md

 >**Version compatibility**
 >
->Remember that the example works works only client-side.
+>Remember that the example works only client-side.